Dr. Elizabeth R. Wood

 .
 She’s worked at Crossroads since January of 2007.
 Dr. Wood is proudly owned by three cats (Patty, Meowy and Kanji), a house rabbits (Alice), ten chickens, three male ducks and three Nigerian Dwarf goats (Anza, Snickers and Hope).
 She added a human “pet” to her family in May 2013, Olivia Wren!

 Dr. Soleil Bacque

 Dr. Bacque graduated from Saint Anselm College with a Bachelors degree in Biology in 2009.
-She then attended Ross University School of Veterinary Medicine and completed her clinical year at North Carolina State University in January 2013.
+She then attended Ross University School of Veterinary Medicine and completed her clinical year at North Carolina State University in January 2013 and has worked at Crossroads since March 2013.
 Her interests include surgery and preventative medicine.
-She is excited to return to New York with her two cats (Lola and Roxanne), and her pit mix Maddie.
+She lives locally with her husband, two cats (Lola and Roxanne), and her pit mix Maddie.

 Dr. James A. Miller

 Dr. Miller earned a Bachelor’s Degree in Chemistry and a Masters in Science Education from Indiana University.
 In 1974, he graduated from Purdue University School of Veterinary Medicine with his DVM.
-He has practiced in Cortland for the past 35 years and owned Crossroads Veterinary Clinic from 1985 – January 2010.
-He particularly enjoys surgery and ophthalmology.
-Dr. Miller is currently retired but you may see him occasionally filling for the current doctors.
+He practiced in Cortland for about 40 years and owned Crossroads Veterinary Clinic from 1985 – January 2010.
+He particularly enjoyed surgery and ophthalmology.
+Dr. Miller is currently enjoying his retirement.

 Licensed Veterinary Technicians: